 The book is available on Amazon in both print and digital formats.
 The digital copy can be read on any device by downloading the free Kindle reading app.
 It’s easier than ever to have 101 top-quality ESL activities and games at your fingertips anywhere you go.

-Check out 101 ESL Activities today:
+Check out 101 ESL Activities on Amazon today:

 What’s your Favourite ESL Speaking Activity?